matielli/codigoINO/README.md

 Documentação do Código

-# **__MARKDOWN__**
+# **__Binary Adder__**

-Instituição
+Institution
-Técnico em Desenvolvimento de Sistemas - SENAC NH
+Technical in Systems Development - SENAC NH

-**Aluno**:
+Student:
-**Rafael Matielli**
+Rafael Matielli

-__Professor__:
+Professor:
-__Glauber Kiss de Souza__
+Glauber Kiss de Souza

-**Disciplina**:
+Subject:
-Analisar Orient.
-Técnicas
+Technical Analysis and Orientation

-**Descrição Geral**
+General Description

-Este programa é desenvolvido para um microcontrolador Arduino.
-Ele realiza a soma de dois números de 4 bits, lidos de pinos de entrada digitais, e exibe o resultado nos pinos de saída digitais, incluindo o bit de transporte (carry).
+This program is developed for an Arduino microcontroller.
+It performs the addition of two 4-bit numbers, read from digital input pins, and displays the result on digital output pins, including the carry bit.

-__Variáveis Globais__
+Global Variables

-soma: Variável para armazenar o valor lido do pino 13, que indica se a soma deve ser realizada.
+soma: Variable to store the value read from pin 13, indicating whether the addition should be performed.

-carryBit: Armazena o bit de transporte durante a soma.
+carryBit: Stores the carry bit during addition.

-nib1a, nib1b, nib1c, nib1d: Bits do primeiro número de 4 bits.
+nib1a, nib1b, nib1c, nib1d: Bits of the first 4-bit number.

-nib2a, nib2b, nib2c, nib2d: Bits do segundo número de 4 bits.
+nib2a, nib2b, nib2c, nib2d: Bits of the second 4-bit number.

-res1a, res1b, res1c, res1d: Resultados da soma de cada bit.
+res1a, res1b, res1c, res1d: Results of the addition for each bit.

-**Funções**
+Functions

 void setup()

-Configura os modos dos pinos digitais:
+Configures digital pin modes:

-Pinos 0 a 7 são configurados como entradas para ler os bits dos números a serem somados.
+Pins 0 to 7 are configured as inputs to read the bits of the numbers to be added.

-Pinos 8 a 12 são configurados como saídas para exibir o resultado da soma.
+Pins 8 to 12 are configured as outputs to display the addition result.

-Pino 13 é configurado como entrada para ler a flag que ativa a soma.
+Pin 13 is configured as an input to read the flag that activates the addition.

 cpp
 Copiar código
 void setup()
 {
     pinMode(0, INPUT);
     pinMode(1, INPUT);
     pinMode(2, INPUT);
     pinMode(3, INPUT);
     pinMode(4, INPUT);
     pinMode(5, INPUT);
     pinMode(6, INPUT);
     pinMode(7, INPUT);
     pinMode(8, OUTPUT);
     pinMode(9, OUTPUT);
     pinMode(10, OUTPUT);
     pinMode(11, OUTPUT);
     pinMode(12, OUTPUT);
     pinMode(13, INPUT);
 }
 int somaBit(int b1a, int b2a, int cBit)

-Realiza a soma de dois bits (b1a e b2a) e do bit de transporte (cBit).
-Retorna o resultado do bit somado (sem o transporte).
+Performs addition of two bits (b1a and b2a) and a carry bit (cBit).
+Returns the result bit (without the carry).

 cpp
 Copiar código
 int somaBit(int b1a, int b2a, int cBit)
 {
     int bitResult = 0;

     if ((b1a ^ b2a) ^ cBit)
     {
         bitResult = 1;
     }
     else
     {
         bitResult = 0;
     }

     return bitResult;
 }
 int somaCarryBit(int b1a, int b2a, int cBit)

-Calcula o bit de transporte resultante da soma de dois bits (b1a e b2a) e do bit de transporte (cBit).
-Retorna o bit de transporte.
+Calculates the carry bit resulting from the addition of two bits (b1a and b2a) and a carry bit (cBit).
+Returns the carry bit.

 cpp
 Copiar código
 int somaCarryBit(int b1a, int b2a, int cBit)
 {
     if ((b1a && b2a) || (b1a && cBit) || (b2a && cBit))
     {
         cBit = 1;
     }
     else
     {
         cBit = 0;
     }

     return cBit;
 }

-Executa continuamente as seguintes etapas:
+Execution Flow

-Lê a flag de soma do pino 13.
+Continuously executes the following steps:

-Lê os bits dos dois números dos pinos 0 a 7.
+Reads the addition flag from pin 13.

-Se a flag de soma estiver ativada (soma == 1), realiza a soma bit a bit dos dois números, levando em conta o transporte.
+Reads the bits of the two numbers from pins 0 to 7.

-Escreve os resultados da soma e o bit de transporte nos pinos 8 a 12.
+If the addition flag is active (soma == 1), performs bit-by-bit addition of the two numbers, considering the carry.

-cpp
+Writes the addition results and the carry bit to pins 8 to 12. cpp
 Copiar código
 void loop()
 {
     soma = digitalRead(13);
     nib1a = digitalRead(0);
     nib1b = digitalRead(1);
     nib1c = digitalRead(2);
     nib1d = digitalRead(3);
     nib2a = digitalRead(4);
     nib2b = digitalRead(5);
     nib2c = digitalRead(6);
     nib2d = digitalRead(7);

     if (soma == 1)
     {
         carryBit = 0;
         res1a = somaBit(nib1a, nib2a, carryBit);
         carryBit = somaCarryBit(nib1a, nib2a, carryBit);
         res1b = somaBit(nib1b, nib2b, carryBit);
         carryBit = somaCarryBit(nib1b, nib2b, carryBit);
         res1c = somaBit(nib1c, nib2c, carryBit);
         carryBit = somaCarryBit(nib1c, nib2c, carryBit);
         res1d = somaBit(nib1d, nib2d, carryBit);
         carryBit = somaCarryBit(nib1d, nib2d, carryBit);
     }

     digitalWrite(8, res1a);
     digitalWrite(9, res1b);
     digitalWrite(10, res1c);
     digitalWrite(11, res1d);
     digitalWrite(12, carryBit);
 }

-Instalação do Programa
+Program Installation

-Materiais Necessários
+Materials Required

-Placa Arduino (qualquer modelo compatível com pinos digitais).
+Arduino Board (any model compatible with digital pins).

-Cabo USB para conectar o Arduino ao computador.
+USB cable to connect Arduino to the computer.

-Software Arduino IDE instalado no computador.
+Arduino IDE software installed on the computer.

-Breadboard e fios de conexão.
+Breadboard and connecting wires.

-Botões ou switches para simular entradas digitais (opcional).
+Buttons or switches to simulate digital inputs (optional).

-Passos para Instalação
+Installation Steps

-Configuração do Hardware:
+Hardware Setup

-Conecte os fios de entrada aos pinos 0 a 7 do Arduino.
+Connect input wires to Arduino pins 0 to 7.

-Conecte os fios de saída aos pinos 8 a 12 do Arduino.
+Connect output wires to Arduino pins 8 to 12.

-Conecte um botão ou switch ao pino 13 para ativar a soma.
+Connect a button or switch to pin 13 to activate the addition.

-Configuração do Software:
+Software Setup

-Abra o Arduino IDE no computador.
+Open Arduino IDE on the computer.

-Conecte a placa Arduino ao computador usando o cabo USB.
+Connect the Arduino board to the computer using the USB cable.

-Selecione a placa Arduino e a porta correta no menu "Ferramentas".
+Select the Arduino board and correct port from the "Tools" menu.

-Carregamento do Código:
+Uploading the Code

-Copie o código fornecido para o editor de texto no Arduino IDE.
+Copy the provided code to the text editor in Arduino IDE.

-Clique em "Verificar" para compilar o código e verificar se há erros.
+Click on "Verify" to compile the code and check for errors.

-Clique em "Carregar" para enviar o código compilado para a placa Arduino.
+Click on "Load" to send the compiled code to the Arduino board.

-Comandos para Executar o Programa
+Commands to Run the Program

-Compilação e Carregamento do Código:
+Compiling and Uploading the Code

-Abra o Arduino IDE.
+Open Arduino IDE.

-Cole o código no editor.
+Paste the code into the editor.

-Clique no botão "Verificar" (ícone de check) para compilar.
+Click on the "Verify" button (check icon) to compile.

-Clique no botão "Carregar" (ícone de seta) para enviar o código para o Arduino.
+Click on the "Load" button (arrow icon) to upload the code to Arduino.

-Operação do Programa:
+Program Operation

-Após o código ser carregado, o Arduino começará a executar automaticamente.
+After the code is uploaded, Arduino will start running automatically.

-Configure os pinos de entrada para os bits dos números que você deseja somar.
+Set the input pins to the bits of the numbers you want to add.

-Acione o botão/switch conectado ao pino 13 para ativar a soma.
+Activate the button/switch connected to pin 13 to perform the addition.

-Observe os pinos de saída (8 a 12) para ver o resultado da soma.
+Observe the output pins (8 to 12) to see the addition result.

-**Resumo**
+Summary

-Este programa para Arduino lê dois números de 4 bits dos pinos de entrada, realiza a soma bit a bit considerando o bit de transporte, e exibe o resultado nos pinos de saída.
-A instalação é simples e envolve a configuração de pinos digitais e o carregamento do código via Arduino IDE.
+This Arduino program reads two 4-bit numbers from input pins, performs bit-by-bit addition considering the carry bit, and displays the result on output pins.
+Installation is straightforward, involving digital pin configuration and code uploading via Arduino IDE.